Main

 template <typename T, typename U> |

-The parameters of the template T
+The parameters of the template T and U are specific types.

 But there is also a common form of template parameter that allows different literals